This report addresses three fundamental decisions that face a prospective purchaser:

 - Each partner in a limited partnership is taxed individually, in proportion to their share of the partnership income, in the same way that income from general partnerships is taxed.

 - Limited partners’ tax losses in any given year are restricted to the level of their economic loss in that year.

 By contrast, an incorporated joint venture vehicle does not offer the same flexibility in respect of the offset of tax losses.
-Grouping of tax losses arising in a company is limited to the extent that the loss company and the other company were at least 66 percent commonly owned in the income year in which the loss arose and, at all times up to and including the year in which the loss offset arises.
+Grouping of tax losses arising in a company is limited to the extent that the loss company and the other company were at least 66 percent commonly owned in the income year in which the loss arose and at all times up to and including the year in which the loss offset arises.

 A key issue with limited partnership structures is that thin capitalization is tested for each partner (not the limited partnership), which may restrict the ability to gear New Zealand investments without loss of interest deductions.
-The thin capitalization rules are discussed later in this chapter.
+The thin capitalization rules are discussed later in this report.

 Choice of acquisition funding

 A purchaser using a New Zealand acquisition vehicle to carry out an acquisition for cash needs to decide whether to fund the vehicle with debt, equity or a hybrid instrument that combines the characteristics of both (although care should be taken with hybrid instruments in the current tax environment).
-The principles underlying these approaches are discussed later in this chapter.
+The principles underlying these approaches are discussed later in this report.